intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 consider either hiding these signals when the information should not be visible, or using explicit signals when it should be.

-This documents discusses principles for explicit exposure and provides guidance for selected exposure of minimal information specifically for encrypted protocols.
+This document discusses principles for explicit exposure and provides guidance for selected exposure of minimal information specifically for encrypted protocols.
 Encryption is needed to hide information that is not intended to be used by on-path devices, and therefore also avoids ossification, and it can also be used to explicitly